 What is Wilderness?

-Wilderness has a formal definition, but beyond that, for many people, wilderness holds a special place in the heart and mind.
-Click the links on the left to learn the many ways that wilderness benefits the individual as well as our society, at large.
-Find the many uses of wilderness — uses that span from personal solitude to social benefits like clean air and water, healthy wildlife populations and a protected cultural legacy.
-And read one man's perspective onwilderness as multiple use.
+Beyond its formal definition, for many people, designated Wilderness holds a special place in the heart and mind.
+Click the links on the left to learn the many ways that Wilderness benefits the individual as well as our society, at large.
+Find the many uses of Wilderness — uses that span from personal solitude to social benefits like clean air and water, healthy wildlife populations and a protected cultural legacy.

 Wilderness means many things to many people—watersheds to collect and purify our water; places for our children and theirs to grow healthy and capable; habitat for plants and wildlife; biomedical storehouses to protect tomorrow's scientific and medical discoveries; adventure and exploration; fair chase and a quality hunt; good fishing; archaeological windows into the past, etched into rock and lying on the ground, inviting us to wonder; escape from the noise and rush of civilization; where we can experience solitude and the beauty and wonder of Creation. (...)